Dynamic Movement Intervention

 What matters to us:

-Parents gain insights into the therapy and receive suggestions for everyday integration.
+Parents gain insights into the therapy and receive suggestions for everyday life.

 Intensive